• Products

 Public companies maintain detailed paperwork to comply with SEBI’s strict guidelines.
 Working through this glut of information can be confusing for someone who is new to stock market investing.

-In case of a bought deal the underwriter buys the entire lot of share at a highly discounted price, and resells the shares to its clients, public.
-Such an agreement will eliminate any risk for the company, however, the underwriter will take risk only in case the underwriter is sure to make a good spread in the deal.
+In case of a bought deal the underwriter buys the entire lot of shares at a highly discounted price, and resells the shares to its clients, public.
+Such an agreement will eliminate any risk for the company; however, the underwriter will take risk only in case the underwriter is sure to make a good spread in the deal.

 There are different types of investors:

-Individual investors looking to invest more a value of more than INR 200,000 are categorized as HNIs.
+Individual investors looking to invest more a value of more than INR 200,000 are categorised as HNIs.
 The allotment of shares to HNIs is proportionate and falls under 10 – 15%.

-Trading account is a mandatory requirement, in case one intends to sell the stock on listing.
-It is therefore advisable to have a demat cum trading account, Kotak securities offers one such account , making investing in an IPO hassle free.
+Trading account is a mandatory requirement, in case you intend to sell the stock on listing.
+It is therefore advisable to have a demat cum trading account.
+Kotak Securities offers one such account, making investing in an IPO hassle free.

 An IPO, or initial public offering, takes place when private businesses decide to issue shares in the primary market for the first time.
 The reasons for taking the IPO route are manifold.
 Some of the common reasons are: money needed to expand operations, repay debt, initial investors looking to sell their shares and getting into new ventures.